Tidal properties of neutron stars in scalar-tensor theories of gravity: Numerical results for exemplary case studies

 As explained in Sec.~\ref{sec: ComputingLoveNumbers}, the tensor dipolar perturbations can be made to vanish by a gauge transformation and consequently, there are no dipolar tensor nor mixed scalar-tensor tidal deformabilities as these are pure gauge quantities.
 The dipolar scalar tidal deformability is shown in Fig.~\ref{fig:lambdaScalarl1}.
 The shape of these curves as functions of mass changes significantly depending on the value of $\beta$, however, the order of magnitude remains similar.
-We also observe some structures in the curves which, after further analysis, we attribute to consequences of the charge-dependent shift in the scalar dipole moment when choosing the center-of-mass gauge, c.f.~\eqref{eq:DipoleShift}.
+We also observe structures in the curves which, based on further analysis, we attribute to consequences of the charge-dependent shift in the scalar dipole moment when choosing the center-of-mass gauge, c.f.~\eqref{eq:DipoleShift}.
+Additionally, for small masses in the Einstein frame (left panel of Fig.~\ref{fig:lambdaScalarl1}), we observe an overlap between curves corresponding to a 'stiffer' equation of state (with generally larger $\lambda$ for a given mass) and a large value of the scalar coupling $|\beta|$ and the results for a 'softer' equation of state and smaller value of $|\beta|$.
+This exemplifies how degeneracies can appear between the equation of state and spacetime and therefore highlights the importance of accurately modeling both.